guidocalvano/OgreJS/readme.md

 **Do you want to Help out?** go here-> https://github.com/guidocalvano/OgreJS/wiki/Help-out

+## Important Warning!

+This is still a work in progress:

-Documentation on the wiki is totally outdated, will work on that in the near future.
+ - Documentation on the wiki is totally outdated, will work on that in the near future.

+ - Vectors are still not implemented, and that may change some API calls

+ - A lot of functions have not been added yet.

+But...

+Vectors will be added within 7 days

 ## setting up environment on a Mac